The Anti-Catholic Gordon Riots of 1780, as depicted by Charles Green, 1896

 This post will not seek to explain the riots, although they do need to be explained, and it will not offer any specific suggestions as to how the state ought to respond, as this is beyond my competence.

-What I will say, however, is that in my view political parties really ought to keep promises they make on immigration and they should also take practical steps to improve the lives of all British citizens.
+What I will say, however, is that in my view political parties really ought to keep the promises they make on immigration and they should also take practical steps to improve the lives of all British citizens.
 The majority of Britons have been through the mincer recently and political lectures and high profile policing will do nothing to address the alienation that is felt by many.

 The state, I also believe, should be adopting ideas, policies and practices that seek to bring the British people together, rather than drive us apart.
 The sectarian politics of difference and of identity really is a dead end for all of us, in my view.

 Most importantly, I think that citizens themselves need to step up, and take responsibility for their communities.
 We should all be seeking out points of shared interest and connection.
-As a polity we of course have our faults, and a chequered history, but we share, I believed, a common commitment to individual freedom, as well as a live and let live culture of tolerance.
+As a polity we of course have our faults, and a chequered history, but we share, I believe, a common commitment to individual freedom, as well as a live and let live culture of tolerance.
 Both merit our collective defence, both depend on each other.

 With all of that said, this blog post is primarily concerned with Labour’s educational response to the riots, as this relates to our discussion of the future of National Curriculum for England.